About Us

-The Lazenby Lab is looking forward to recruiting new graduate students in Fall of 2024.
-We are also recruiting highly motivated undergraduate and postdoctoral researchers.
+The Lazenby Lab is looking forward to recruiting new graduate students in Fall of 2025.
+We are also recruiting highly motivated undergraduate researchers.
 Interested in joining our lab? … Please contact Robert Lazenby to talk about research.

 Group Leader: Robert A. Lazenby